gbrueckl/PowerBI-VSCode/README.md

   - Redirect URIs for Mobile and desktop applications: `https://vscode.dev/redirect`
   - Delegated Permissions: `Workspace.Read.All`, `Dataset.Read.All`, `Dataset.ReadWrite.All`
   - Consent granted for the permissions above
+- technically you can also use the same ClientID also for `powerbi.clientId`.
+In that case please make sure that you also provide additional permissions to e.g. read reports (`Report.Read.All`), etc.

 ## TMDL Configuration
 The setting `powerbi.TMDL.enabled` can be ued to enable or disable all TMDL features.